Brahmachari (1968 Hindi film)

 It was later remade in Tamil as Enga Mama (1970) and in Telugu as Devudu Mamayya (1981).
-The film's main thème was also an inspiration for the 1987 film Mr. India.
+The film's main theme was also an inspiration for the 1987 film Mr. India.

 Plot

-Brahmachari (Shammi Kapoor), an orphan with no identity, takes care of many orphans in his home.
-Being poor, it is hard for him to take care of their every need.
+Brahmachari (Shammi Kapoor), an orphan with no identity, takes care of many orphans in his own home.
 One day he saves a young woman Sheetal (Rajshree) from committing suicide.
 She's in love with Ravi Khanna (Pran) who is promiscuous.
 Brahmachari promises to unite her with Ravi in return for money.
-Day and night he works on her appearance to make Ravi like her, but Brahmachari falls in love with her along the way.
-When Ravi proposes to Sheetal, she realises she loves Brahmachari.
-Ravi, however, brings in pressure on Brahmachari in terms of forfeiture of the mortgage on Brahmachari's house, due to non-repayment of loans.
-Ravi convinces Brahmachari into giving up Sheetal by promising to repay the mortgage dues in exchange, to which Brahmachari reluctantly agrees.
-In order to convince Sheetal, Brahmachari pretends to be romantically involved with Rupa.
-However, when Rupa tries to leave her newborn child at Brahmachari's house, Brahmachari finds out that the child's father is Ravi.
-He also gets hold of love letters written by Ravi to Rupa, which he intends to use to convince Ravi to marry Rupa.
-Ravi however doesn't relent and instead orders the kidnapping of Brahmachari's orphans.
+While working day and night on her appearance to make Ravi like her, Brahmachari falls in love with her.

+When Ravi eventually proposes, Sheetal realises she is in love with Brahmachari.
+Ravi brings pressure on Brahmachari in the form of forfeiture of the mortgage on Brahmachari's house, due to non-repayment of loans.
+Ravi negotiates with Brahmachari to give up Sheetal in exchange for payment of his mortgage dues.
+Brahmachari who is poor and has to take care of the orphans living with him, reluctantly agrees.

+In order to convince Sheetal, Brahmachari pretends to be romantically involved with Roopa.
+However, when Roopa tries to leave her newborn child at Brahmachari's house, Brahmachari finds out that Ravi is the father of the child.
+He also gets hold of love letters written by Ravi to Roopa and tries to convince Ravi to marry Roopa.
+Ravi does not relent and instead orders the kidnapping of Brahmachari's orphans.
 A fight ensues and the children are rescued.
 A repentant Ravi apologizes to Brahmachari and agrees to marry Rupa.
 Brahmachari and Sheetal get married and along with the children, set off on a road trip in Brahmachari's car.